 If you are not getting along with your roommate, discuss this concern with your roommate.
-If you are unsure about how to approach the discussion, talk with your Resident Assistant (RA) or Hall Coordinator (HC).
-If your initial conversation does not resolve your concerns, consult your RA or HC about other strategies.
+If you are unsure about how to approach the discussion, talk with your Resident Assistant (RA).
+If your initial conversation does not resolve your concerns, consult your RA about other strategies.
 Occasionally, a change in roommates is required.
-If a solution cannot be found with your RA or HC, please contact the Housing Office for further assistance.
+If a solution cannot be found with your RA, please contact the Housing Office for further assistance.
 (See Room Changes section)